ToolsForHumans/zag/doc/source/user/states.rst

    :alt: Flow state transitions

-**PENDING** - A flow starts (or via :py:meth:`~taskflow.engines.base.Engine.reset`) its execution lifecycle in this state (it has no state prior to being ran by an engine, since flow(s) are just pattern(s) that define the semantics and ordering of their contents and flows gain state only when they are executed).
+**PENDING** - A flow starts (or via :py:meth:`~zag.engines.base.Engine.reset`) its execution lifecycle in this state (it has no state prior to being ran by an engine, since flow(s) are just pattern(s) that define the semantics and ordering of their contents and flows gain state only when they are executed).